Veolia, Suez agree $15 billion utilities merger after bitter spat

 The companies would also be better placed to innovate in growth areas such as environmental services and recycling, Veolia said.

-The agreement values Suez at 20.50 euros ($24.4) per share, the companies said, after Veolia, which already owns 29.9% of the group, hiked its bid price from 18 euros.
+The agreement values Suez at 20.50 euros ($24.4) per share or 12.8 billion euros, the companies said, after Veolia, which already owns 29.9% of the group, hiked its bid price from 18 euros.

-Shares in Suez were up nearly 8% while Veolia shares were up 7% following the announcement.
+Shares in Veolia were up over 8% and Suez up 7.6% at 0924 GMT following the announcement.

-Paris-based Suez in February rejected an 11.3 billion euro takeover bid from Veolia.
-It had rebuffed advances since Veolia bought a stake in the firm last October.
+Paris-based Suez has rebuffed Veolia’s advances since its rival bought a stake in the firm last October, and in February it rejected a 11.3 billion euro takeover bid.

 The groups have clashed in court and Suez has set up defences including a foundation to ringfence its French water business, which will now be deactivated.